-i) Fair value assessment of Available-for-sale financial assets ii) Acquisition of subsidiary Fair value of the consideration transferred and fair value of the assets acquired and liabilities assumed, measured on a provisional basis.
+i) Fair value assessment of Available-for-sale financial assets ii) Acquisition of subsidiary

 Management must make judgements concerning the fair value of its Available-for-sale financial assets.
 Judgements and assessments are made using standard pricing techniques and models, as well as consideration of the current economic climate when estimating the fair value of investments held where quoted prices are not available from active markets.